We tried Joanna Gaines' budget centerpiece hack - it is unbelievably simple!

 (Image credit: Future)

 We love how the centerpiece idea honors the season you're in.
-We imagine that a fall version with rich orange and red hues would look great on your dining table.
+We imagine that a fall version with rich orange and red hues would look be a stunning Thanksgiving table decor idea.

 Millie joined Real Homes in early 2021 as a homes news writer.
 When she isn't writing about trends, makeovers and houseplant care, she spends her free time making tweaks to her rented flat in North London.
 Her next project is a very basic armchair reupholstering job to help create a cosy reading nook in her living room.
 She loves browsing antique centres, tending to her small front garden, and is never without some fresh flowers at home.